kkmhogen/KBeaconDemo_Android/README.md

     }
 ```

-#### 4.3.5.2 Reset configruation to default
+#### 4.3.5.2 Reset configuration to default
- The app can using follow command to reset all configruation to default.
+ The app can use follow command to reset all configurations to default.
- * msg: msg type is 'reset'
+ * msg: message type is 'reset'

 ```Java
     public void resetParameters() {